Don't forget about your hamstrings

 Or maybe because they hide from view, and since they don’t get the attention your bosom does.

 But Aesthetically, hamstrings are one of the keys to having fully-formed, voluptuous legs.
+They’re, literally, the biceps of the lower body (one of the three hamstring muscles is called the biceps femoris).

 As I’ve written about to near exhaustion (because it’s that damn important) one of the secrets to sustained performance, progress, and injury prevention is to address the postural concerns that afflict nearly everyone.
 Most athletic people who also sit a lot (pretty much all of us) have really weak hamstrings.